State-of-the-art Neurology Lab

 Tests performed at the Wooster Community Hospital’s neurodiagnostic lab include:

 - EEG – An electroencephalogram (EEG) records electrical activity in the brain via small electrodes affixed to the skin of the scalp.
-This test can be done three ways: routine, sleep-deprived, or as a 24-, 48-, or 72-hour home EEG.
-Common conditions that warrant an EEG include altered mental status, syncope (fainting), seizure, stroke, and dementia.
+This test can be done two ways: routine and sleep-deprived.
+Common conditions that warrant an EEG include altered mental status, syncope (fainting), seizure, and stroke.

-Neurodiagnostic testing services at WCH are performed by registered technologists and neurologists.
+Neurodiagnostic testing at WCH are performed by registered technologists and board certified physicians.
 All tests require a physician’s order.
+Patients scheduled for outpatient neurology testing should report to WCH main campus Diagnostic Services center on the first floor, using central elevators.